adikusum4/Machine-Learning-zoomcamp/12-capstone-2/README.md

        railway up
        ```

+6. **Update Your Project URL:**
+   - Once the deployment is finished, go to your project on [Railway.com](https://railway.com/).
+   - Navigate to the **Settings** section of your project and click on **Generate Public Networking**.
+   - Copy the generated link and update the `url` variable in the [test_railway.py](https://github.com/adikusum4/Machine-Learning-zoomcamp/blob/main/12-capstone-2/test_railway.py) file to the copied link:
+     ```python
+     url = "<your copied link>"
+     ```

-6. **Test the Deployment:**
+7. **Test the Deployment:**
-   - Once the deployment is finished, run the following command to test your application:
+   - After updating the URL, run the following command to test if your application is working:
      ```bash
      python test_railway.py
      ```

+---

+This version should make the steps clearer and more approachable.
 ---

 This should be more accessible and clear for users who are deploying remotely.